-Direct Deposit forms are available on the Human Resources website and in the Payroll Office.
+Direct Deposit forms are available via the Purchase College SharePoint Collaboration website and directly from the Payroll Office.
 The employee is still responsible for picking up their advices if they opt for direct deposit.

 Employees on Leave/Out of Town

 Employees on leave, out of town on business, etc. should make arrangements with Payroll to receive their paycheck(s) / advice(s).
 An employee can either request that their paycheck(s)/advice(s) be mailed to their home address, or authorize a designee to pick up their paycheck/advice.
-Both of these options require that the employee complete a Paycheck Mailing Authorization form and submit it to the Payroll Office.
+Both of these options require that the employee complete a Paycheck Mailing Authorization form (which can be downloaded from the SharePoint Collaboration website) and submit it to the Payroll Office.
 Similar arrangements should be made for employees during periods of non-obligation.

 The New York State Payroll Online Service